 Variations

-Vegan: tofu, beans, chickpeas, and grilled vegetables, other types of mushrooms, tomato and herbs sauce;
+Vegan: tofu, beans, chickpeas, grilled vegetables, other types of mushrooms, tomato, and herbs sauce;

-Vegetarian: any pan-fried fish ( see this delicious sardines recipe), any nice creamy, full-fat cheese, pan-fried, boiled or poached eggs.
+Pescatarian: any pan-fried fish ( see this delicious sardines recipe or Mediterranean Halibut Recipe), any nice creamy, full-fat cheese, pan-fried, boiled, or poached eggs;

-My favourite version of this would be a creamy polenta served with crumbs of cows or goats' feta cheese, the mushrooms and polenta topped with a soft pan cooked or poached egg.
+Vegetarian: My favorite version of this would be a creamy polenta served with crumbs of cow or goat's feta cheese, mushrooms, and polenta topped with a soft pan-cooked or poached egg.

-You can have easy access to mushrooms in your kitchen by trying a vegan mushroom growing kit that is easily set up on the kitchen counter.
+Did you know you can grow your own mushrooms in your own kitchen with a growing kit that is easily set up on the kitchen counter?

-Let’s get cooking this delicious light and totally gluten-free vegan mushrooms and polenta dish, shall we?
+Let’s get cooking this delicious light and gluten-free vegan mushrooms and polenta dish, shall we?

 Oh, I almost forgot!
-If you would like some more mushrooms dishes, here are some more mushroom drooling recipes that I am adamant you will greatly love.
+If you would like some more mushroom dishes like these Creamy Mushroom Soup With Turmeric And Thyme, Garlic Infused Mushrooms mushroom-drooling recipes that I am adamant you will greatly love.

 Vegan mushrooms and polenta